brodieaustin/poisoned-well-novel/poisoned-well.md

 "I do not want to.
 It's just pictures."

-"You have travelled this world.
+"You have traveled this world.
 Have you ever seen a sign with a bed, or a plank with an arrow painted on it."

 "Yes, of course."